-“Every business is becoming a data business, and companies are relying on their data applications such as machine learning, IoT and customer analytics for better business outcomes using technologies such as Spark, Kafka, and NoSQL,” Unravel CEO Kunal Agarwal said in a statement.
+“Every business is becoming a data business, and companies are relying on their data applications such as machine learning, IoT and customer analytics for better business outcomes using technologies such as Spark, Kafka, and NoSQL,” says Unravel CEO Kunal Agarwal.

-Unravel’s platform tracks and analyzes performance issues on customer systems and the apps that run on them to fix resource wasting, bottlenecks, and failures before they bog down systems.
-The company aims to simplify the delivery of stable, reliable apps for enterprise engineers, developers, and network architects, Agarwal said.
+Unravel’s platform tracks and analyzes performance issues on customer systems and apps to fix resource wasting, bottlenecks, and failures before they bog down systems.
+The company aims to simplify the delivery of stable, reliable apps for enterprise engineers, developers, and network architects.

-The Unravel platform is described as agentless, low-overhead and ready for deployment onsite, in the cloud or in hybrid cloud environments.
-These include Cloudera, Google Cloud, Oracle DBA, Quoble, Amazon Web Services, Hortonworks, Microsoft’s Azure, Cassandra, Databricks, and Mapr.
+The Unravel platform includes low-overhead and comes ready for cloud, onsite, and hybrid deployment.
+It’s supported by Cloudera, Google Cloud, Oracle DBA, Quoble, Amazon Web Services, Hortonworks, Microsoft’s Azure, Cassandra, Databricks, and Mapr.

 It also offers per-node and per-cluster visibility into containers, schedulers, code, configurations and more.
-Users can see dependencies between apps, services and hot/cold storage on one easy to use dashboard with both metrics and data visualizations and it uses machine language to provide plain-language configuration recommendations that are future-proof.
+A comprehensive dashboard that includes metrics and data visualizations lets users see dependencies between apps, services and hot/cold storage.
+The dashboard uses machine language to provide future-proof plain-language configuration recommendations.

-Unravel also comes with an API that integrates with Spark, Kafka, Hadoop, Tez, Slack, Pagerdubut, Apache HBase, and others, plus a comprehensive set of migration tools.
+Unravel also includes an API that integrates with Spark, Kafka, Hadoop, Tez, Slack, Pagerdubut, Apache HBase, and others, plus a comprehensive set of migration tools.

-Customers include Kaiser Permanente, Autodesk, YP.com, Adobe, Deutsche Bank, Wayfair, and Neustar, plus software startups, Fortune 100 financial services, airlines, supermarket retailers, multinational telecom groups and telecom providers, and global banks, the company said
+Customers include Kaiser Permanente, Autodesk, YP.com, Adobe, Deutsche Bank, Wayfair, and Neustar, plus software startups, Fortune 100 financial services, airlines, supermarket retailers, multinational telecom groups and telecom providers, and global banks.